 We perform step one of the impairment test in our fourth quarter unless circumstances require this analysis to be completed sooner.
 Step one of the impairment test is based upon a comparison of the carrying value of our net assets, including goodwill balances, to the fair value of our net assets.
 The fair value of our net assets, including goodwill balances are estimated using a combination of market earnings multiples.
 Key assumptions used in our testing include future store openings, revenue growth, operating expenses and discount rate.
 Estimates of revenue growth and operating expenses are based on internal projections considering our past performance and forecasted growth, market economics and the business environment impacting our Company's performance.
 Our discount rate was determined by using a weighted average cost of capital ("WACC").
 The WACC considers market and industry data as well as company-specific risk factors.
-These estimates are highly subjective judgments and can be significantly impacted by changes in the business or economic conditions.
-Our estimates used in the income approach are consistent with the plans and estimates used to manage operations.
+These estimates used in the income approach are consistent with the plans and estimates used to manage operations.
 We do evaluate all methods to ensure reasonably consistent results.
 Based on the completion of the step one test, we determined that goodwill was not impaired.